 a) Lieberman, et al. conducted a prospective trial of Kyphoplasty for osteoporotic vertebral fractures, in which 30 patients underwent 70 levels of Kyphoplasty for painful osteoporotic vertebral fractures.
 The SF-36 scores showed significant change in the measures for bodily pain and physical function post-procedure.
 In 70% of patients, restoration of a mean of 47% of lost VB height occurred.
 There was an 8.6% rate of asymptomatic cement leakage.

-It is marketed in all the major cities of India as the affordability is a concern in rural India for an expensive gadget such as that of Kyphoplasty.
+It is marketed in all the major cities of India as affordability is a concern in rural India for an expensive gadget such as of Kyphoplasty.

 Kyphoplasty overcomes the complications of vertebroplasty such as the cement leak outside the vertebra including the extravasation into the spinal canal compromising the neural elements.
 In addition, it reduces the kyphotic spinal deformity, thus restoring the near-normal sagittal spinal balance.

-The procedure may seem pretty expensive at this point of time as there are very limited companies in the market with the approved kits.
-However, in the time to come, the prices are bound to reduce drastically and also we may have development of similar kits by Indian manufacturers at cost-price.
+The procedure may seem pretty expensive at this point in time as there are very limited companies in the market with the approved kits.
+However, in the time to come, the prices are bound to reduce drastically, and also we may have the development of similar kits by Indian manufacturers at cost-price.
 I see a bright future for this technological advance in India.

 The global incidence of osteoporotic spinal compression fractures is currently estimated at 700,000/year and is expected to increase fourfold over the next 50 years.
 India too will have a significant proportionate increase in these fractures and hence Kyphoplasty may have an enhanced role in the future medical care of patients with osteoporosis.

 HOD & Consultant – Spine Surgery, Spine Care